omeka/omeka-s-enduser/users.md

 ## Delete a User
 On the User page of the administrative dashboard, click the trash can icon in the user’s row, to the left of their role information, to delete the user.
 Confirm the deletion in the dialog box which will appear on the right of the screen.

+## Roles and Permissions
+The following is a detailed breakdown of permissions for each user role:
+**Global Admin**
+- All privileges

+**Site Administrator**
+- Full privileges (create, edit, delete) of item, item sets, media, resource templates, site pages, sites, and users.
+- Browse-only privileges for modules
+- Search, read, and create privileges for Vocabularies (cannot delete)

+**Editor**
+- Full privileges (create, edit, delete) of item, item sets, media, resource templates, and site pages
+- Can search, read, and create, and update or delete own sites and user information.
+- Search and read only privileges for vocabularies.
+- No privileges for modules